Initiatives to Address Climate Change Issues

 CO2 utilization and storage technology CO2 utilization technology Novel Processes for Manufacturing Valuable Materials Using Coal-Derived CO2 Selected for NEDO Projects

-Testing for practical use JFE Steel Moves Ahead with Testing CO2 utilization Technologies Aimed at Achieving Carbon Neutrality
+Testing for practical use JFE Steel Moves Ahead with Testing CO2-utilization Technologies Aimed at Achieving Carbon Neutrality

-CO2 utilization and storage technology Establish CCS value chain Agreed on Joint Evaluation with JFE Steel Corporation to Establish CCS Value Chain Originated from Japan Aligned with CCS Study in Malaysia
+Establish CCS value chain Agreed on Joint Evaluation with JFE Steel Corporation to Establish CCS Value Chain Originated from Japan Aligned with CCS Study in Malaysia

-The Chugoku Electric Power and Nippon Gas Line Participate in the Joint Evaluation to Establish CCS Value Chain Originated from Japan for the CCS Project in Malaysia
+The Chugoku Electric Power and Nippon Gas Line Participate in the Joint Evaluation to Establish a CCS Value Chain Originated from Japan for the CCS Project in Malaysia

-Furthermore, we are actively engaged in the retailing of electricity, which uses these renewable energies as the main power source, supporting the establishment and operation of new regional electricity companies that focus on local production and consumption of energy using renewable sources, and in expanding the Multisite Energy Total Service (JFE- METS), which optimizes energy use for multiple sites within the same corporate group through centralized management.
+Furthermore, we are actively engaged in the retailing of electricity, which uses these renewable energies as the main power source, supporting the establishment and operation of new regional electricity companies that focus on local production and consumption of energy using renewable sources, and in expanding the Multisite Energy Total Service (JFE-METS), which optimizes energy use for multiple sites within the same corporate group through centralized management.

 As new initiatives for carbon neutrality, we are developing a technology to safely and efficiently transport large amounts of hydrogen, ammonia, and CO2, and working on demonstrating a process that separates and collects CO2 for reuse from the exhaust gas of waste treatment facilities.